pitt500/OnlineStoreTCA/README.md

 5. Once the mutation is done and the reducer returned the effect, the view will render the update in the screen.
 <img src="./Images/viewUpdateDemo1.png" width="30%" height="30%">

-7. To observe object in TCA, we need an object called `viewStore`, that in this example is wrapped within WithViewStore view.
-8. We can send another action using `viewStore.send()` and an `Action` value.
+7. To observe state changes in TCA, we need an object called `viewStore`, that in this example is wrapped within WithViewStore view.
+We can send an action from the view to the store using `viewStore.send()` and an `Action` value.

 ```swift
 struct ContentView: View {